duderstadt-lab/mars-docs/tutorials/Scripting/introduction-to-groovy-scripting.md

 permalink: /tutorials/scripting/introduction-to-groovy-scripting/index.html
 ---

 This tutorial will introduce the basics of Mars scripting.
 Scripting gives the opportunity of (partly) automating data analysis.
-In this first tutorial the key aspects of scripting will be discussed: how to open the Fiji script editor, how to execute a script, access data from the archive from within a script, examples for simple calculations, and coding in single lines: streams.
+In this first tutorial the key aspects of scripting will be discussed: how to open the Fiji script editor, how to execute a script, access data from the Molecule Archive from within a script, examples for simple calculations, and coding in single lines: streams.
 The [advanced scripting tutorial](https://duderstadt-lab.github.io/mars-docs/tutorials/scripting/advanced-groovy-scripting/) will go into more detail on less straight-forward Groovy scripting in **Mars**.
 For more information on the Groovy scripting language the reader is referred to the [Groovy documentation](https://groovy-lang.org/learn.html).

 These calculations can also be done in a Jupyter notebook with Python.
 This notebook is provided in the [mars tutorials repository](https://github.com/duderstadt-lab/mars-tutorials/blob/master/Tutorial_files/Groovy%20tutorial%20calculations%20in%20Python.ipynb).

-### 1. How to open the script editor in Fiji
+### 1. How to Open the Script Editor in Fiji
-To follow along with this tutorial open the 'TestVideo_archive.yama' archive in **Mars** that was created in the [Let's Make a MoleculeArchive](https://duderstadt-lab.github.io/mars-docs/tutorials/workingwithmars/create-a-Molecule-Archive/) tutorial.
+To follow along with this tutorial open the 'TestVideo_archive.yama' archive in **Mars** that was created in the [Let's Make a Molecule Archive](https://duderstadt-lab.github.io/mars-docs/tutorials/workingwithmars/create-a-Molecule-Archive/) tutorial.
 Alternatively, download this archive from the [mars tutorials repository](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Tutorial_files).

 <img src='{{site.baseurl}}/tutorials/img/intro-groovy/img1.png' width='350' />
 <img src='{{site.baseurl}}/tutorials/img/intro-groovy/img2.png' width='450' />